Partridge

 A partridge is a medium-sized galliform bird in any of several genera, with a wide native distribution throughout parts of Europe, Asia and Africa.
 Several species have been introduced to the Americas.
 They are sometimes grouped in the Perdicinae subfamily of the Phasianidae (pheasants, quail, etc.).
-However, molecular research suggests that partridges are not a distinct taxon within the family Phasianidae, but that some species are closer to the pheasants, while others are closer to the junglefowl.
+However, molecular research suggests that partridges are not a distinct taxon within the superfamily Phasianoidea, but that some species are closer to the pheasants, while others are closer to the junglefowl.

 Description

-Partridges are medium-sized game birds, (Also known as Ditch Chickens in the Mid-West), generally intermediate in size between the larger pheasants, smaller quail; they're ground-dwelling birds that feature variable plumage colouration across species, with most tending to grey and brown.
+Partridges are medium-sized game birds, generally intermediate in size between the larger pheasants and smaller quail; they're ground-dwelling birds that feature variable plumage colouration across species, with most tending to grey and brown.

 Range and habitat

 Partridges are native to Europe, Asia, Africa, and the Middle East.
 Some species are found nesting on steppes or agricultural land, while other species prefer more forested areas.
 They nest on the ground and have a diet consisting of seeds and insects.